Distributional (Single) Index Models: Estimation

 Having motivated and formalized the DIM, we propose a method for estimation.
 Assume that a training dataset $(x_i, y_i)$, $i = 1, \ldots, n$, of independent realizations of $(X,Y)$ satisfying the model assumption (\ref{eq:mainAssumption}) is available.

 In principle, it would be desirable to have a simultaneous estimator for both the index and the distribution functions.
 In Section \ref{sec:consistency}, we show that simultaneous estimation is possible theoretically, but computationally infeasible.
 The method we propose here, and for which we provide asymptotic results, is a two-stage estimation in which first the index $\theta$ is estimated, say by $\hat{\theta}$, and then the conditional CDFs based on pairs $(\hat{\theta}(x_i), y_i)$.
-This is inspired by the 'plug-in estimators' for monotone single index models suggested in \cite{Balabdaoui2019}.
+This is inspired by the 'plug-in estimators' for monotone single index models suggested in \cite{Balabdaoui2019}. {\orange The estimation procedure is straightforward and reads as follows: \begin{enumerate} \item Estimate $\theta$ with some estimator $\hat{\theta}$ on the data $(x_i, y_i)_{i = 1}^n$, \item compute the in-sample predictions $\vartheta_i = \hat{\theta}(x_i)$, $i = 1, \ldots, n$, \item estimate the distribution functions $\hat{F}_{u}, u \in \mathbb{R}^d$, using $(\vartheta_i, y_i)_{i = 1}^n$. \end{enumerate}